yashkhare0/voko/README.md

   - Deletes `.voko/trash/*.json` older than the threshold.

 - `voko check`
-  - CI gate: fails if raw strings were introduced or base locale keys are missing after extract.
+  - CI gate: fails if raw strings were introduced (created candidates present).

 Exit codes are documented in the PRD.
 Typical outcomes: `0` success; non-zero for parse, schema, write, or CI violations.